clauswilke/dataviz/_book_production/pitfalls_of_color_use.md

 One common mistake is trying to give color a job that is too big for it to handle, by encoding too many different items in different colors.
 As an example, consider Figure \@ref(fig:popgrowth-vs-popsize-colored).
 It shows population growth versus population size for all 50 U.S. states and the District of Columbia.
 I have attempted to identify each state by giving it its own color.
 However, the result is not very useful.
 Even though we can guess which state is which by looking at the colored points in the plot and in the legend, it takes a lot of effort to go back and forth between the two to try to match them up.
 There are simply too many different colors, and many of them are quite similar to each other.
 Even if with a lot of effort we can figure out exactly which state is which, this visualization defeats the purpose of coloring.
 We should use color to enhance figures and make them easier to read, not to obscure the data by creating visual puzzles.

 (ref:popgrowth-vs-popsize-colored) Population growth from 2000 to 2010 versus population size in 2000, for all 50 U.S. states and the Discrict of Columbia.
 Every state is marked in a different color.
 Because there are so many states, it is very difficult to match the colors in the legend to the dots in the scatter plot.
+Data source: U.S. Census Bureau

 <div class="figure" style="text-align: center">
 <img src="pitfalls_of_color_use_files/figure-html/popgrowth-vs-popsize-colored-1.png" alt="(ref:popgrowth-vs-popsize-colored)" width="1260" />